 Python is one of the first options thrown at beginners who want to learn to code.
-And rightly so, it is easy to get started with and is powerful enough to begin real-world projects.
+And rightly so, it is easy to start with and is powerful enough to begin real-world projects.
 Python is employed in all areas of development, from software to websites and so much more.
 Python allows developers to work quickly and integrate systems more effectively.
-To get started with Python, you need to choose an IDE.
-There are many python IDEs available but which one do you choose.
+To start coding Python, you need to choose an IDE.
+There are many python IDEs available but here are some of the best python editors.

 The list of open source Python editors and integrated development environments available for Linux is lengthy.
 Here are a few other interesting standouts.

-Eric is a fully featured Python editor and IDE, written in Python.
+, written in Python.
 It is based on the cross platform Qt GUI toolkit, integrating the highly flexible Scintilla editor control.
-It is designed to be usable as everyday quick and dirty editor as well as being usable as a professional project management tool integrating many advanced features Python offers the professional coder.
+It is usable as every day quick and dirty editor as well as being usable as a professional project management tool integrating many advanced features Python offers the professional coder.
 Eric includes a plug-in system which allows easy extension of the IDE functionality with plug-ins downloadable from the net.

 Spyder (Scientific Python Development Environment) is a powerful interactive development environment for the Python language with advanced editing, interactive testing, debugging and introspection features and a numerical computing environment.
 Thanks to the support of IPython (enhanced interactive Python interpreter) and popular Python libraries such as NumPy (linear algebra), SciPy (signal and image processing) or matplotlib (interactive 2D/3D plotting).
 Spyder may also be used as a library providing powerful console-related widgets for your PyQt-based applications – for example, it may be used to integrate a debugging console directly in the layout of your graphical user interface.
 Get Spyder from here.